lbl-srg/obc/specification/source/codeGeneration.rst

 CDL allows ``parameters`` being assigned through calculations.
-If the executable code on a building automation system like Eikon does not support the calculation, the translating process should make the calculation being implemented outside of the sequence block and then feed the results in as inputs through virtual points.
+If the executable code on a building automation system like Eikon does not support the calculation, the translating process should extract the assignment as a separate operation block and then feed the results in as inputs.
 The illustrative example is shown in :numref:`fig_exp_par_prop`

 .. _fig_exp_par_prop: